 Back sleepers beware!
 Certain sleeping positions contribute to snoring.
 In general, it’s better to sleep on your side since the airway isn’t as likely to be blocked.

 What are the Symptoms of Snoring?

-Snoring is sometimes tricky to diagnose, since many snorers are totally oblivious of their nighttime habit.
+Snoring is sometimes tricky to diagnose since many snorers are totally oblivious to their nighttime habit.
 However, severe snoring does contribute to an array of symptoms including:

 - Headaches, particularly in the morning.

 - High blood pressure.

 If left untreated, conditions like OSA may lead to more severe complications like heart disease.
 If you are experiencing symptoms consistent with OSA, visit a doctor as soon as possible.